RemcoMusic/Hexapod-Image-Processing/README.md

 # Hexapod-Image-Processing
 This repository is for developing the image processing part for the Hexapod robot.

+To use this program check the [wiki](https://github.com/RemcoMusic/Hexapod-Image-Processing/wiki) for instructions

 There are 2 directories one is for the actual program working and the other one is for testing different components.

 The main development will be done in the src folder.
 Here are 2 files. trained_detector.py is the one which detects person the best.